ProgrammersOfVilnius/pov-check-health/check-health.rst

 checkuptime [<uptime>[s/m/h/sec/min/hour]]
-  Skip the rest of the checks if system uptime is less than N seconds/minutes/hours
+  Skip the rest of the checks if system uptime is less than N seconds/minutes/hours.

-  <uptime> defaults to 10 minutes
+  <uptime> defaults to 10 minutes.

   Example: ``checkuptime 10m``